Leetsong/3D-CONSTRUCTOR/README.md

 1. (left) viewer window rendered by openGL is not as fine viewed as what I think.
 2. (right) viewer window rendered by pcl runs slowly, it depends strongly on the size of your point cloud.
+3. Mouse and keyboard events triggered by (left) viewer window have not been implemented by now.